Tile Roofs for Central Florida

 Considering Tiles for Your New Roof?

-Tile roofing is a common solution to keeping rain out of your Central Florida home or business.
+Tile roofing is a common solution to keeping rain out of your home or business.
 Tiles of clay, stone, and wood have been used for centuries.
-Today, they are still preferred by property owners throughout from Sanford to Melbourne for their striking appearance and durability during Florida storms and temperature changes.
+Today, they are still preferred by property owners throughout the state for their striking appearance and durability during Florida storms and temperature changes.